Katara (Avatar: The Last Airbender): Personality

-Katara is described as "smart, capable", and as "kind, brave, and passionate."
-In many situations, Katara appears as a mother to the other protagonists: a role attributed to her tribe's losses to raids and the departure of many members to war, which required her (as well as her brother Sokka) to assume responsibilities beyond her age.
-Katara tends to be kind and generous, but is often stubborn or confined by her morals; becomes angry if doubted, insulted, or betrayed; and carries resentment for years on end.
-She is commonly a mother figure to Sokka, who sometimes resents her for this but also takes her for granted.
+Bryan Konietzko has described Katara's personality as "strong", "motherly", "caring", and "righteous".
+In many situations, Katara appears as a mother figure to Sokka, Aang and later Toph: a role attributed to her mother's death, her tribe's losses to raids, and the departure of many members to war, which required her to assume responsibilities beyond her age.
+Katara's history is marked by loss and the temptation of vengeance; she once stood before the man who killed her mother, with the power to end his life, yet she chose mercy.
+Katara tends to be kind, empathetic, and generous, but is often stubborn or confined by her morals; becomes angry if doubted, insulted, or betrayed; and can carry resentment for years on end.
+Katara has a fear of abandonment; holding a grudge against her father for leaving their family to fight in the war, and is troubled by Aang frequently running away without warning.